 - The 70s Wonder Woman series starring Lynda Carter colored, and continues to color, peoples' cultural knowledge of the character.
 Unlike Batman, however, Wonder Woman has never had the benefit of a successive adaptation that mitigates the Camp elements of the 70s show.
 The Justice League animated series has helped to some extent, but popular culture still looks almost exclusively to the Carter version, and an adaptation with Adrianne Palicki was cancelled before it aired.
 And because, unlike the Batman show, it very rarely attempted to adapt any of the villain concepts from the comics, it's also left future filmmakers floundering to find a villain from the comics that the mainstream will care about.
 The 2017 film, part of the DC Extended Universe, seems set to change this perception, highlighting Diana's Badass Princess qualities (it helps that the story is set during World War One) and featuring Doctor Poison, one of her classic rogues, as the main antagonist.

 - While Power Rangers is a successful franchise on its own, many Super Sentai purists view it as the reason why Super Sentai will never get the proper international recognition it deserves, since the adapted footage of the costumes and giant robot battles are so deeply ingrained with Power Rangers, Super Sentai could never stand on its own merits.
 It's not uncommon to see Super Sentai videos on the internet (such as the "Legendary War" scene from Kaizoku Sentai Gokaiger) to be labeled as Power Rangers videos, or even Sentai toys sold on eBay also marked as Power Rangers as well.
 This is especially prevalent among fans from countries such as Brazil, the Philippines, or France, which used to air locally-dubbed versions of Super Sentai before switching to Power Rangers dubs.

 - On another level, the individual Sentai seasons can be tarred with the Rangers brush.
 Some past seasons get a bad reputation simply because of the following Rangers adaptations.
-Some fans who watch Rangers first looked a little skeptically on Gaoranger or Boukenger simply because of how badly they were adapted into Wild Force or Operation Overdrive.
+Some fans who watch Rangers first looked a little skeptically on Gaoranger or Boukenger simply because of how badly they were adapted into Wild Force and Operation Overdrive, respectively.